immutant/immutant.org/tutorials/noir.md

     ~/ $ lein new noir noirtant
     Generating a lovely new Noir project named noirtant...

 You now have a skeleton noir application.
-Provided you don't currently have immutant running on port 8080, you can start it now:
+Provided you don't currently have Immutant running on port 8080, you can start your app under Jetty to verify it is working:

      ~/ $ cd noirtant
      ~/noirtant $ lein run